wang-q/pgr/tests/bbtools/Lambda/README.md

 ## merge phase 4: bbmerge-auto extend2/rem (golden committed)

-`pgr fq merge --extend2 N --rem` reproduces anchr merge phase 4 (`bbmerge-auto.sh ... strict k=81 extend2=80 rem`): pairs that fail the classic overlap are extended along the k=81 k-mer graph and re-checked, with `requireExtensionMatch` requiring the extended overlap to agree with the
+`anchr fq merge --extend2 N --rem` reproduces anchr merge phase 4 (`bbmerge-auto.sh ... strict k=81 extend2=80 rem`): pairs that fail the classic overlap are extended along the k=81 k-mer graph and re-checked, with `requireExtensionMatch` requiring the extended overlap to agree with the